-“But wait,” you say, “I’ve heard that it’s technically a fruit.”
-This is also true.
-Botanically a tomato is the fruit of the plant.
+This doesn’t conflict with its botanical definition.
 A tomato is both a fruit and a vegetable, at least in some sense of the words.
 It just depends on the context.
 Technically, it’s a berry even.

 However, it is a berry only by virtue of the obscure botanical definition of “berry,” meaning it came from an ovary, is fleshy, and doesn’t split open to spread its seeds.
 This has no relevance for 99% of people.
 The botanical definition does not have any influence in the world of food.
 Unless you are a scientist studying plants, the botanical definitions of “fruit” and berry” are useless for you.
 You are eating tomatoes, not growing them.
 A tomato is a vegetable.